IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/archived/README-10.7.md

     oc get pods | grep '\<fix\>\|installation'
     ```

-    > **Note:** These pods are only created and started once the **wsa-secure-fixcentral-creds** secret is created in the OCP cluster.
-If the credentials in the secret are updated, the wsa-secure-fix-manager-* pod will automatically be restarted by OpenShift based on the updated credentials.
+    > **Note:** It will take a few minutes for both pods to be created and listed in the `oc get pods` command.
+It will also take a couple of minutes for the ods to get to the running state.
+These pods are only created and started once the **wsa-secure-fixcentral-creds** secret is created in the OCP cluster.

     ![](./lab1-media/media/image82.png)